predict-idlab/obelisk-python/README.md

 import the relevant Producer or Consumer and go crazy.
 There is explicitly minimal documentation on actual filter values, read the [Obelisk docs](https://obelisk.docs.apiary.io/) for that.
+Documentation for the Python API can be found [here](https://predict-idlab.github.io/obelisk-python/).

-Please never copy the repo into your own project, rather use `pip install construct-addditional-obelisks`.
+Please never copy the repo into your own project, rather use `pip install obelisk-py`.

 ### Retry strategies

-Construct Additional Obelisks provides first class support for retry behaviours.
+Obelisk-py provides first class support for retry behaviours.
 These are defined in `strategies/retry.py`, we provide `NoRetryStrategy`, `ImmediateRetryStrategy`, and `ExponentialBackoffRetryStrategy.`